-is a place where we can all be bozos on the learning bus.
-It is also evolving as a league of extraordinary ladies and gentlemen, you who read our articles and participate together with us in creating them.
+TheCameraForum is a place in cyberspace where we can all be bozos on the Photographic learning bus.
+My intent is that it will evolve as a league of extraordinary ladies and gentlemen, and a future repository for you who read our articles and participate together with us in creating them.

 Here at The Camera Forum, we highlight and feature articles that are timely and relevant for you.
 We gather and analyze information directly from those most familiar with it, the photographers in the field using it in their daily business, and with the designers and manufacturers who make the gear possible.
 If you like what we are doing, please tell your friends.
 If you don’t, please tell us.
 We’re always open to critique and love to hear suggestions and ideas from our readers.
 The editors can always be reached through the Contact button on the main menu above.
 The content on TheCameraForum.Com® is work from artists in the fields of photography, video, and cinema, or features products and techniques that artists use to create their art.

 We welcome and thank you for your support as we try to grow TheCameraForum.Com® as a primary information repository community for the Art, Science, & Technology of creating today’s Hybrid Storytelling.
 Mirrorless Madness, YES!
 I like to think of TheCameraForum.Com® as a continuing, never ending community workshop.
 Please join us in supporting the work of our contributors.
 We also invite you to contribute your knowledge and views as well.
 So here’s to our mutual continued efforts learning the highways and the byways of Hybrid Storytelling and Mirrorless Madness.